 The Hisense U8H is an amazing TV for gaming in HDR.
 It delivers an amazing gaming experience thanks to its low input lag and excellent response, and it has a great selection of gaming features.
 HDR content looks amazing thanks to its fantastic contrast ratio, impressive local dimming feature, and incredible high peak brightness, so bright highlights look incredible, and it delivers a more realistic picture in some games.

 The Hisense U8H is a good TV for use as a PC monitor, but there are a few issues with it.
 It has very good uniformity, so there's very little dirty screen effect in areas of uniform color, like a website with a uniform background.
 It has low input lag and a fast response time, ensuring a smooth, responsive desktop experience.
 On the other hand, it has a suboptimal BGR subpixel layout, which causes some text clarity issues in certain apps.
-It also can't display 4k @ 120Hz 4:4:4 signals properly and has a narrow viewing angle, so the sides of the screen appear non-uniform if you're sitting too close to the screen.
+It also has a narrow viewing angle, so the sides of the screen appear non-uniform if you're sitting too close to the screen.

 We tested the 65-inch Hisense U8H, and the results are also valid for the 55-inch and 75-inch models.
 In Canada, it's known as the Hisense U88H, and it performs the same.
 There are similarly named international models, including the U8HG, U8HSG, and the U8H in Australia, but these models use a completely different panel and smart platform, and these results aren't valid for those models.

 The unit we tested was manufactured in May 2022, and you can see the label here.